-Prerequisite: Sophomore Standing Offered: Fall/Every two years
+Prerequisite: Sophomore Standing

 SOCI 3319 Minority Group Relations

 This course will focus primarily on race, gender, class and sexuality and the interrelated systems of inequality based in social relationships of power and control.
 It will examine the privileged positions of those with power and control and the oppressions that harm and restrict others.
 A conceptual framework will be used to understand and recognize dimensions of privilege and oppression and how these processes are manifested within interpersonal and institutional relationships.
 This is a writing intensive course and meets a diversity requirement.